-Approval of the proposal to approve the amendments to the National Oilwell Varco, Inc. Long-Term Incentive Plan (Proposal 4) will require the affirmative vote of the majority of the votes cast on the proposal, provided that the total votes cast on the proposal represent a majority of the shares entitled to vote on the proposal.
+Approval of the proposal to approve the amendments to the National Oilwell Varco, Inc. Long-Term Incentive Plan (Proposal 4) will require the affirmative vote of the majority of the votes cast on the proposal.
 An abstention will have the same effect as a vote "against" such proposal.
 With respect to Proposal 4, brokers are not permitted to vote your shares in the absence of your specific instructions as to how to vote.
-Broker non-votes could impair our ability to satisfy the requirement that the total votes cast on the proposal represent a majority of the shares entitled to vote on the proposal.
 Please provide your broker with voting instructions so that your vote can be counted.